obsidian-html/obsidian-html.github.io/v4/md/Configurations/Configuration Options.md

 ```

-If you want to only compile markdown to html ([Configuration Options#Compile Md](../Configurations/Configuration%20Options.md#compile-md)), and not use an obsidian vault as input, you can change value to anything other than `<REQUIRED_INPUT>`.
+If you want to only compile markdown to html ([Configuration Options](../Configurations/Configuration%20Options.md#compile-md)), and not use an obsidian vault as input, you can change value to anything other than `<REQUIRED_INPUT>`.

 ### obsidian_entrypoint_path_str
 ``` yaml